Each term is intended to be a brief definition to enable you to better understand the term as it is used in a particular blog post.

 Fixed Annuity: An annuity that offers a guaranteed interest rate for a set period of time.
 Premiums are invested in fixed income instruments such as corporate and government bonds in the general account of the insurance company.
 The insurance company guarantees to pay a fixed payout to the annuitant when annuitized, thereby assuming the investment risk.

-Fixed Income Annuity: The payments received through annuitization of a fixed annuity.
-The payments can be either immediate or deferred, depending upon whether an immediate or deferred annuity is purchased.
+Fixed Income Annuity: A fixed annuity that provides either lifetime payments or payments over a contractually-defined term.
+The start date of the payments may be either immediate or deferred, depending upon whether an immediate or deferred annuity is purchased.

 Fixed Index Annuity ("FIA"): A fixed annuity that offers a minimum guaranteed interest rate and potential for higher earnings than traditional fixed annuities based on the performance of one or more stock market indexes.